James-S-Santangelo/uac/README.md

+##### Project: Urban Adaptive Clines (UAC)
-## Predicting the strength of urban-rural clines in a Mendelian polymorphism along a latitudinal gradient
+##### Manuscript: Predicting the strength of urban-rural clines in a Mendelian polymorphism along a latitudinal gradient

-### **Authors**: James S. Santangelo, Ken A. Thompson, Beata Cohan, Jibran Syed, Rob W. Ness, and Marc T. J. Johnson
+##### Authors: James S. Santangelo, Ken A. Thompson, Beata Cohan, Jibran Syed, Rob W. Ness, and Marc T. J. Johnson

-This repository contains code, data and results from a manuscript looking at the environmental predictors of repeated urban-rural clines in a Mendelian polymorphism: the production of cyanogenic plant defenses in white clover (*Trifolium repens*).
+This project has been accepted at Evolution Letters

+Code and data for this project are additionally available on [Dryad](https://datadryad.org/stash/dataset/doi:10.5061/dryad.4j0zpc87k)

-#### Abstract
+### Abstract

 Cities are emerging as models for addressing the fundamental question of whether populations evolve in parallel to similar environments.
 Here, we examine the environmental factors that drive the evolution of parallel urban-rural clines in a Mendelian trait—the cyanogenic antiherbivore defense of white clover (*Trifolium repens*).
 Previous work suggested urban-rural gradients in frost and snow depth could drive the evolution of reduced hydrogen cyanide (HCN) frequencies in urban populations.
 Here, we sampled over 700 urban and rural clover populations across 16 cities along a latitudinal transect in eastern North America.
-In each population, we quantified changes in the frequency of genotypes that produce HCN, and in a subset of the cities we estimated the frequency of the alleles at the two genes (*CYP79D15* and *Li*) that epistatically interact to produce HCN.
+In each population, we quantified changes in the frequency of genotypes that produce HCN, and in a subset of the cities we estimated the frequency of the alleles at the two genes (*CYP79D15* and *Li* ) that epistatically interact to produce HCN.
 We then tested the hypothesis that cold climatic conditions are necessary for the evolution of cyanogenesis clines by comparing the strength of clines among cities located along a latitudinal gradient of winter temperatures and frost exposure.
 Overall, half of the cities exhibited urban-rural clines in the frequency of HCN, whereby urban populations evolved lower HCN frequencies.
 Clines did not evolve in cities with the lowest temperatures and greatest snowfall, supporting the hypothesis that snow buffers plants against winter frost and constrains the formation of clines.
 By contrast, the strongest clines occurred in the warmest cities where snow and frost are rare, suggesting that alternative selective agents are maintaining clines in warmer cities.
 Some clines were driven by evolution at only *CYP79D15*, consistent with stronger and more consistent selection on this locus than on Li.
 Together, our results demonstrate that urban environments often select for similar phenotypes, but different selective agents and targets underlie the evolutionary response in different cities.

 ### Using the code in this repository

 To use the code in this repository to reproduce the manuscript's results, please follow the following steps:

 1. `git clone` this repository or download it as a zip folder
 2. Open `Rstudio`, go to `file > Open project` and open the `UAC.Rproj` Rproject associated with this repository
 3. Once open, type `packrat::restore()` in the **R console** to download the packages required to perform the analyses.
 If packrat doesn't work (it's a little finicky), manually download the packages listed at the top of